Linton, Cambridgeshire

 Linton is a village and civil parish in Cambridgeshire, England, on the border with Essex.
 The village is approximately 8 mi southeast from the city and county town of Cambridge.
-The A1307 passes through the village.
+The A1307 from Cambridge bypasses the village, while the B1052 passes through the village.

-The civil parish population at the 2011 Census was 4,525.
+At the 2021 census, Linton parish had a population of 7,234.

 History

-The 1086 Domesday Book records Linton as "Lintone", with 27 households and two mills.
+The Domesday Book of 1086 records Linton as "Lintone", with 27 households and two mills.
+A market was first held in Linton in 1246 after a charter had been granted by William de Say, Lord of the Manor.

-The village has expanded since the 1960s and is now a dormitory village of Cambridge.

 The railway station was on the Stour Valley Railway between Shelford and Colchester, closed since 1967.